Homotopy theory with *categories: (Marked) -categories and linear versions

 \begin{ddd} A pre-$C^{*}$-category is a $\C$-linear $*$-category in which every morphism has a finite norm. \end{ddd} We let $\preCcat_{1}$ denote the full subcategory of $\ClinCat_{1}$ of pre-$C^{*}$-categories.

-\begin{ex} If $\bA$ comes from a $C^{*}$-algebra $A$ with $\|-\|_{A}$ as in Example \ref{gerigoergregrege}, then the representations of $\bA$ in $C^{*}$-algebras $B$ correspond to $C^{*}$-algebra homomorphisms $A\to B$.
+\begin{example} If $\bA$ comes from a $C^{*}$-algebra $A$ with $\|-\|_{A}$ as in Example \ref{gerigoergregrege}, then the representations of $\bA$ in $C^{*}$-algebras $B$ correspond to $C^{*}$-algebra homomorphisms $A\to B$.
 Since morphisms between $C^{*}$-algebras are norm-bounded by $1$ we have the equality